-Sarah Zanders, PhD, fell in love with genetics as an undergrad at the University of Iowa, after taking her first genetics course.
-She spent many happy hours in the lab there, digging into the genome of budding yeast and making mutations — on purpose.
-“It was pretty thrilling to see the power of genetics at work,” she remembers.
+SaraH Zanders fell in love with genetics as an undergrad at the University of Iowa, after taking her first genetics course.
+She spent many happy hours in the lab, digging into the genome of budding yeast.
 Today, her continued fascination with what’s passed on from one generation to the next drives her lab’s research on genetic parasites, and how they cause infertility.

-After graduating with a BS in biology, Zanders moved from one coast to the other as she completed her PhD at Cornell University in Ithaca, New York, and a postdoctoral fellowship at the Fred Hutchison Cancer Research Center in Seattle, Washington.
+After graduating with a B.S. in biology, Zanders completed her Ph.D. at Cornell University in Ithaca, New York, and a postdoctoral fellowship at the Fred Hutchison Cancer Research Center in Seattle, Washington.
 Along the way, she became intrigued by parasitic genes and their role in the evolution of genomes.
-Zanders has made significant contributions to the field including discovering meiotic drivers in fission yeast.
-Zanders set up her lab in 2016 at the Stowers Institute, just a stone’s throw away from Iowa, where she got her start.
+Zanders has made significant contributions to the field including the discovery of meiotic drivers in fission yeast.
+She set up her lab in 2016 at the Stowers Institute.

-Apart from research, educating the next generation of scientists is a top priority for Zanders, who credits her mentors for teaching her how to think critically, communicate, and conduct research.
-“Basically, they just taught me how to do science,” Zanders says.
+Apart from research, educating the next generation of scientists is a top priority, crediting her mentors for teaching her how to think critically, communicate, and conduct research.
 In July 2019, Zanders became the first person to fill the role of Vice Dean of the Graduate School of the Stowers Institute.
-She aspires to promote diversity and inclusion in the graduate school and in the life sciences.
 As a mentor and a teacher, she strives to prepare students to conduct innovative and creative investigations of their own.
-“I want them to become independent scientists.
-I want them to have confidence in their own abilities,” she says.